Oregon State University Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-College Factual ranked Oregon State as #320 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
+Oregon State is ranked #320 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.

 Is It Hard to Get Into Oregon State?